UPC/ravada/docs/docs/INSTALL_debian.rst

 This is the guide to install Ravada in Debian Buster.
 Follow this `guide <http://disbauxes.upc.es/code/installing-and-using-ravadavdi-on-debian-jessie/>`_ if you prefer Debian Jessie.

-We provide *deb* packages.
-Download it from the `UPC ETSETB repository <http://infoteleco.upc.edu/img/debian/>`__.
+We provide *deb* packages on the `UPC ETSETB repository <http://infoteleco.upc.edu/img/debian/>`__.

-Install *libmojolicious-plugin-renderfile-perl* package:

-.. prompt:: bash $

-     sudo apt-get install libmojolicious-plugin-renderfile-perl

-Then install the ravada package.
+Install the ravada package.
 Choose the one that matches your OS release:

 - ravada_0.7.0_debian-10_all.deb